How many cases of COVID-19 are there in the Waterloo region? - ExBulletin

 300 Deaths have been reported for people who tested positive for the virus.

+Over the weekend, outbreaks were declared in manufacturing / industrial workplaces (2 cases).

+The outbreak ended at Queensmount (2 cases), Hespeler Public (2 cases), Grand River University (2 cases) school, and Garderie Des Lutins Child Care Center (3 cases).

-The total number of outbreaks in this area is currently 6, The breakdown is as follows.
+The total number of outbreaks in this area is currently Four, The breakdown is as follows.

 Set setting: 0